Taguig: Post-war period (1945–1986)

-Philippine Scouts at Fort McKinley firing a 37-mm. antitank gun in training.
+Philippine Scouts at Fort McKinley firing a 37-mm antitank gun in training.

+The third Taguig City Hall in Tuktukan served as Taguig's seat of government from 1959 to 2025.

 After the Philippines gained its political independence from the United States on July 4, 1946, the US relinquished to the Republic of the Philippines all right of possession, jurisdiction, supervision and control over the Philippine territory except the use of the military bases.
 On May 14, 1949, Fort William McKinley was turned over to the Philippine government by virtue of the US Embassy Note No. 0570.
 Fort McKinley was made the permanent headquarters of the Philippine Army in 1957 and was subsequently renamed Fort Bonifacio after the Father of the Philippine Revolution against Spain, Andres Bonifacio.
 By virtue of Executive Order No. 311 signed by President Carlos P. Garcia on August 1, 1958, the municipal seat of government was transferred from Santa Ana to Tuktukan.

+The Philippine government made plans to create settlements for military personnel within Fort Bonifacio.
+Settlements created are the Central Enlisted Men's Barrio (CEMBO) in 1949, the Riverside Enlisted Men's Barrio (REMBO) in 1954, Combat Enlisted Men's Barrio (COMEMBO) in 1957, the Panthers Enlisted Men's Barrios (PEMBO) in the 1960s, as well as the Enlisted Men's Signal Barrio in 1964, which later became Signal Village.
+Numerous barangays were carved out over the original settlements over time as population grows, and politics & governance evolves.